 How can we help you?

 We operate a voluntary telephone helpline for any mother who needs to speak to a trained breastfeeding counsellor.
-We also offer counselling by letter and email, although urgent counselling is best done by telephone.
-If necessary and practical, a mother may receive a home visit from, or may herself visit, a trained counsellor.
-However, home visits are entirely at the discretion of any counsellor involved and cannot be guaranteed.
+We also offer counselling by email, although urgent counselling is best done by telephone.

 Our comprehensive website offers up to date breastfeeding information, new research as it becomes available, details of breastfeeding support groups throughout the UK and links to other useful sites.
 You can apply for membership and order publications.
 Our booklist points you to the best titles on breastfeeding.

-ABM support groups can be set up by any ABM member.
-Registering your group with the ABM means your group will benefit from the support and back up of the national organization.
-Your ABM-affiliated group will receive a complimentary copy of each ABM magazine as it is published.
-There are, however, a few rules you need to abide by: your group should be supported by a qualified ABM breastfeeding counsellor (although she may not necessarily be able to attend the group) and you’ll need to keep a record of funds.
-Ask us for more details.
 A breastfeeding support group is a great service in a local area and we’re pleased to feature details of any support groups on our website.
+Please help us to keep the info up to date.
 We can offer advice to anyone wishing to set up a support group of their own but you can always visit our Starting a breastfeeding support group page for more information and ideas.

-In a word, anyone.
 All members share an interest in breastfeeding, and supporting mums who breastfeed their babies.
-You do not have to be a mother to join and, if you are, you don’t need to have breastfed your baby.
+You don’t have to be a mother to join and, if you are, you don’t need to have breastfed your baby.
 Expectant mothers are especially welcome, and may find membership helpful as they progress through their pregnancy.

 What are the benefits of membership?

 Your subscription helps us to support others by funding our helpline, producing up to date information, training counsellors and campaigning to change legislation to support breastfeeding mothers.
-If you would like to get involved, we always need volunteers to help us in our work with jobs ranging from clerical to fundraising.
-You will receive a magazine three times a year containing articles on breastfeeding, mums’ experiences, research and other interesting topics.
-You’re welcome to submit articles, comments and photos to ‘your’ magazine.
+You’ll receive a full set of our leaflets and our colourful magazine three times a year bursting with articles on breastfeeding, mums’ experiences, research and other interesting topics.
 We also produce a regular e-Newsletter to keep in touch with members between magazines.
+Members have a discount on publications from Class Learning and Pinter & Martin.

 When you join the ABM you will receive a welcome pack of ABM leaflets with something for everyone: new mums, experienced breastfeeders and health professionals, plus our most recent magazine.